Chart Color Schemes

 Toorak Gardens hosts an older demographic, ranking in the top quartile nationwide

 Toorak Gardens has a median age of 47, which is significantly higher than Greater Adelaide's figure of 39 and the national average of 38.
-The age profile indicates that those aged 75-84 are notably prominent, comprising 10.1%, while the 25-34 group is relatively smaller at 9.0%.
-Between the 2021 Census and the present, the 75 to 84 age group has increased from 8.5% to 10.1%, and the 15 to 24 cohort has risen from 13.7% to 15.2%.
-Conversely, the 65 to 74 group has decreased from 14.0% to 12.8%.
-By 2041, demographic projections show significant shifts in Toorak Gardens' age structure.
-Notably, the 75 to 84 group is expected to grow by 30%, reaching 334 people from its current figure of 257.
-Meanwhile, the 0 to 4 cohort shows minimal growth, increasing by just 6% (5 people).
+The age profile indicates that individuals aged 75-84 are notably prominent, making up 10.2% of the population, while those aged 25-34 comprise only 9.0%, a smaller proportion than in Greater Adelaide.
+Between the 2021 Census and the present day, the percentage of the population aged 75 to 84 has increased from 8.5% to 10.2%, while the 15 to 24 age group has risen from 13.7% to 15.3%.
+Conversely, the proportion of individuals aged 65 to 74 has declined from 14.0% to 12.8%, and those aged 45 to 54 have decreased from 13.2% to 12.1%.
+Looking ahead to 2041, demographic projections show significant shifts in Toorak Gardens' age structure.
+Notably, the 75 to 84 age group is projected to grow by 29%, adding 75 people and reaching a total of 336 from the current figure of 260.
+In contrast, the 0 to 4 age cohort is expected to show minimal growth, increasing by just 4% or 3 people.